MicrosoftDocs/win32/desktop-src/shell/ishellfolderviewtype-getdefaultviewname.md

 ---
-Description: Gets the name of the default view.
+description: Gets the name of the default view.
 Call GetDisplayNameOf to retrieve the names of the other views.
 title: IShellFolderViewType::GetDefaultViewName method
 ms.topic: reference
 ms.date: 05/31/2018